syncfusion-content/wpf-docs/wpf/Diagram/Stencil.md

 ## Symbols Display Mode

-Diagram control provides support to display symbol names under its icons into the stencil.
-By default symbols will be displayed only by its icon.
+Stencil has option to control how the symbols should be displayed.
+By default, symbols will be displayed only by its icon.
 This can be changed by using `SymbolsDisplayMode` property of `Stencil` class.

 {% tabs %}
 {% highlight xaml %}